 Key message:

-Hyaluronic acid is extracted from rooster- and chicken comb or produced by microorganisms.
+The hyaluronic acid found in food supplements is extracted from rooster- or chicken comb or is produced by microorganisms.

-Inger Aakre, member of the Panel on Nutrition, Dietetic Products, Novel Food, and Allergy
+The risk assessment has been conducted by the VKM Panel on Nutrition, Dietetic Products, Novel Food, and Allergy.

 Contact